huskynz/6/readme.md

-This repo holds v6, Work is underway to have v7 ready soon
+This repo holds v6 of the HuskyNZ Website, it is depracated now and has been archived